Rudxain/personal-bright/README.md

 # System requirements
 ## Hardware
 - Camera. (no light-sensors required).
-Devices with light-sensors will (probably) already have this feature built-in.
+Devices with light-sensors will (probably) already have a similar feature built-in.
-- Display.
+- Display/screen.
 Read [SBC docs](https://crozzers.github.io/screen_brightness_control/extras/Installing%20On%20Linux.html) for more info.
 ## Software
 - Any Debian-based GNU-Linux distro.
 It may work on Windows (not guaranteed).